Trout

 Health Benefits

-- Exceptional source of omega-3 fatty acids, which reduce inflammation and support cardiovascular health, brain function, and eye health
+- Exceptional source of omega-3 fatty acids (EPA and DHA) which support cardiovascular health and reduce inflammation

-- Complete protein source containing all essential amino acids, supporting muscle development, tissue repair, and satiety
+- High-quality complete protein containing all essential amino acids, supporting muscle maintenance and repair

-- Excellent source of B vitamins, particularly niacin and B12, which support energy metabolism and nervous system health
+- Excellent source of B vitamins, particularly B12 and niacin, essential for energy metabolism and neurological health

 Buying Guide